After Reading This Post, You Will Learn How To Turn Off Windows Update In Windows 10, And Automatically Reduce the Background Data Windows 10 Consumes

-In this case, you might not be able to make changes to settings related to Windows Update, not to talk of to Turn Off Windows Update In Windows.
+In this case, you might not be able to make changes to settings related to Windows Update, not to talk of Turn Off Windows Update In Windows.
 For this, you will have to contact the organization’s support personnel.

-But if you are among the Administrators, you can follow the steps below to make necessary configurations relating to Windows Update.
+But if you are among the Administrators, you can follow the steps below to make the necessary configurations relating to Windows Update.

 - Open Group Policy Editor by typing “Edit group policy” in the Search box.

 - Then go to Computer Configuration >> Administrative Templates >> Windows Components >> Windows Update.

 - After which click the Setting where you need to change and do the configuration it according to your needs.